Here at 0% Credit Card Expert we see lots of UK credit card customers looking for credit card answers.

 Credit cards provide a convenient way to pay for goods and services, rather than with cash.
-A 0% credit card when used wisely can allow you to make a large purchase or transfer an existing debt and benefit from low interest rates for a limited promotional period.
+A 0% credit card when used wisely can allow you to make a large purchase.
+Or you could transfer an existing debt and benefit from 0% interest rates for a limited promotional period.

 Can anyone apply for a credit card?

 Yes, provided you are aged 18 years or older.
 No UK credit card company will accept applications from people under the age of 18.